helixbass/skribble/posts/gentle-intro-to-ad-hok.md

 console.log(commaSeparated)
 ```
 That works.
 But notice how it's very "imperative" - at each step, we have to define a new local variable to keep track of
 the computation so far.
-Here it may not be too bad to keep track of what's going on, but especially as logic gets more complex
+Here it may not be too bad to understand what's going on, but especially as logic gets more complex
 there are big [readability advantages](https://www.yegor256.com/2015/09/01/redundant-variables-are-evil.html) to minimizing the
-number of local variables being used
+number of local variables being used.

-Basically, it's really hard to keep track in your head of "which variable gets used where" as you're trying to read code and
+Basically, it's really hard to keep track in your head of "which variable gets used where" as you're trying to read code.
-understand what's going on.
 So we're going to help ourselves out by using a style where it's more obvious what the dependencies
 and flow of data are as you go through the code.

+##### Start refactoring

 So let's roll up our refactoring sleeves.
 First, let's extract the part that gets the comma-separated list from the JSON data
 into a separate helper function: